 - …Let me know when you think of one

-The Microsoft Authenticator App is a real game changer.
+The Microsoft Authenticator App is a real game-changer.
 The only true con I can think of is that once you experience it, you will have little patience for the tedious MFA steps you used to endure.
 Thankfully, Microsoft Authenticator App even solves for that.
-Setup the Authenticator to login to non-Microsoft accounts (think Facebook, etc.) by adding 2FA via your app.
-Simply click the "+" in the top of your screen and select the third option, “Other Account”.
+Setup the Authenticator to log in to non-Microsoft accounts (think Facebook, etc.) by adding 2FA via your app.
+Simply click the "+" at the top of your screen and select the third option, “Other Account”.
 Follow the directions on the site you are adding and scan the resulting QR code.
 They may ask you to enter a 6-digit code but don’t worry, that’s the last you’ll be seeing of those from now on.

 So, do you "Accept"?